 Despite this relationship, one makes a – dangerous – mistake if one applies the findings and procedures from quality assurance unchanged to security.
 This is justified in the following capacity: In the case of quality defects, there is usually – very roughly – a proportional relationship between the size of the defect and the size of the damage.
 Small error – small damage, big error – big damage.
-In the case of security problems, on the other hand, the ratio is more in the form of a jumping function: even a small or difficult to find fault can cause very serious damage.
+In the case of security problems, on the other hand, the ratio is more in the form of a Heaviside step function: even a small or difficult to find fault can cause very serious damage.

 The example of a Shopping application illustrates this: Assume that the shop operator allows changes to be made to the check-out function.
-Such a change carries the risk, among other things, that the check-out will no longer function due to incorrect programming and that a total loss of turnover will occur, at least for a short time.
+Among other things, such a change carries the risk, among other things, that the check-out will no longer function due to incorrect programming and that a total loss of turnover will occur, at least for a short time.
 Nevertheless, the risk of damage associated with the change is very small, as this worst-case scenario can easily be avoided by carrying out appropriate final tests.
 If more complex error constellations – such as the appearance of a non-Latin character in the customer’s name that causes the check-out to crash – are not detected immediately, this can be tolerated, the case is rare and the damage correspondingly small.

-Security’s different.
+Security is different.
 Let us assume that the change in question consists in the introduction of coupon codes and the corresponding input field in the check-out.
 Let us proceed from the – quite realistic – assumption of a high deadline pressure during implementation.
 Then it can easily happen that the responsible developer does not solidly implement the access to the voucher database required to check the validity of the voucher by extending the data model accordingly, but “just quickly” by direct database call.
 (For insiders: Instead of secure persistence via OR mapper, the extremely insecure method of dynamic SQL call).